aortegablasi96/andreu-ortega-blasi-portfolio/README.md

 An enhanced AI assistant for your personal website with RAG, SQL knowledge base, evaluator pattern, and agentic tool use.

+To deploy the back-end I can use Render.
+To deploy the front-end I can use Netlify.

 ## Architecture

 ```